Appendix Cancer: Types, Symptoms, Causes & Treatment

 Side Effects of Treatment

-A variety of side effects maybe observed after treatment for appendiceal cancer, such as surgery, chemotherapy, or targeted drug therapy; depending on the type of treatment, the specific drug combinations used, and the patient's individual bodily response, these side effects may vary.
+A variety of side effects may be observed after treatment for appendiceal cancer, such as surgery, chemotherapy, or targeted drug therapy; depending on the type of treatment, the specific drug combinations used, and the patient's individual bodily response, these side effects may vary.

 • Nausea and Vomiting: Probably the most common side effects; treated with medications controlling nausea.